John Ashworth (biologist): Career

 Ashworth joined the UK government's Cabinet Office in 1976, where he acted as the chief scientific adviser to the government, initially on secondment, and then as an undersecretary in the Cabinet Office from 1979 to 1981.
 He became vice-chancellor at the University of Salford from 1981 to 1990, and then director of the London School of Economics from 1990 to 1996.

 Ashworth was a chairman of the British Library board 1996–2001, the Institute of Cancer Research (deputy chairman) 2003–07, and Barts and the London NHS Trust 2003–07.

 Ashworth was a governor of the Ditchley Foundation and also chairman of the board of trustees at Richmond, The American International University in London, a private liberal arts and professional studies university based in Richmond upon Thames and Kensington.

 Personal life and death

 Ashworth married Auriol Stevens on 23 July 1988.
+He lived in Wivenhoe in north-east Essex, close to his daughter and grandchildren.
 He died on 3 March 2025, at the age of 86.